-Esbit as a company launched their first Esbit Pocket stove in 1936 in Hamburg Germany.
-And their products have been used eversince by hikers and backpackers.
-Several militaries around the world also use them to heat up soldiers rations.
-Although that has fallen out of favor to the chemical heating bags that only require a bit of water to heat up food without a flame.
-Still the Military heritage of Esbit stoves or copies is well known.
+Esbit as a company launched its first Esbit Pocket stove in 1936 in Hamburg Germany.
+And their products have been used ever since by hikers and backpackers.
+Several militaries around the world also use them to heat up soldiers’ rations.
+Although that has fallen out of favor with the chemical heating bags that only require a bit of water to heat up food without a flame.
+Still, the Military Heritage of Esbit stoves or copies is well known.

 And if you are into reenactment from the World War 2 period then maybe this can mean a nice addition to your collection.

 Conclusion on the Esbit Pocket stove, and their Multi fuel stoves.